Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Shop Around and Compare Prices

 Just as you would for any large-ticket purchase, compare prices.
-Take the time to research and compare prices from different funeral homes in your area.
+Take the time to research and compare funeral prices from different funeral homes in your area.
 The Federal Trade Commission's Funeral Rule requires funeral providers to provide consumers with detailed price information called a General Price List (GPL).
 Don’t be afraid to ask questions or negotiate for a lower price.

 Be aware that there are some costs that you cannot negotiate when buying funeral arrangements: